-Gov. Pat McCrory signed House Bill 1220 (HB 1220), the Epilepsy Alternative Treatment Act, into law in 2014.
-HB 1200 grants patients diagnosed with intractable epilepsy access to low-THC hemp extract as an alternative form of treatment.
+Republican Gov. Pat McCrory signed HB 1220, the North Carolina Compassionate Use Registration Act, into law in 2014.
+HB 1220 grants patients diagnosed with intractable epilepsy access to low-THC hemp extract as an alternative form of treatment.

-HB 1220 was amended in July 2015 to expand the number of qualified physicians, and increase the number of certified hospitals.
-The medical cannabis program is set to end in 2021 if studies fail to show conclusive evidence of CBD’s therapeutic properties.
+In July 2015, HB 1220 was amended and expanded the number of qualified physicians and increased the number of certified hospitals from the original four.
+The medical cannabis program is set to end in 2021 if studies fail to show conclusive evidence of cannabidiol’s (CBD) therapeutic properties.
 Currently, possession and consumption of usable cannabis is still prohibited and can result in serious criminal penalties.

-The North Carolina Department of Health and Human Services (DHHS) has been given regulatory oversight of the program, and is responsible for enrolling registered patients and caregivers in the program.
-Additionally, the DHHS has set certain requirements for patients and caregivers to participate in the program.
+The North Carolina Department of Health and Human Services (DHHS) is responsible for regulatory oversight of the program, and for enrolling registered patients and caregivers in the program.
+The DHHS maintains certain requirements, such as providing written certifications, for patients and caregivers to participate in the program.

 Where is it Safe to Purchase?